-LIBOR represents the average interest rate that leading banks in London estimate they would be charged if borrowing from other banks.
-EURIBOR is a similar reference rate for Euro zone banks.
+The London Interbank Offered Rate, more commonly referred to as LIBOR, represents the average interest rate that leading banks in London estimate they would be charged when borrowing from other banks.
+The Euro Interbank Offered Rate, known as EURIBOR, is a similar reference rate for Euro zone banks.
 While Euribor is only available in Euros, Libor is available in 10 different currencies.
 There isn't just one Libor or Euribor rate on any given date; they are sets of indexes for different maturities.

 Contents: EURIBOR vs LIBOR

 LIBOR stands for London Interbank Offered Rate.
 It is the average rate at which a selection of London banks are prepared to lend to one another.
 The official definition is: